decentraland/adr/content/ADR-189-social-service-M2.md

 ## Specification

-Due to the benefits explained over the SSE solution, Websocket is the solution that will be further explored in this document.
+Due to the benefits explained over the SSE solution, WebSocket is the solution that will be further explored in this document.

 The new flow for a friendship will be the following: